linhj184169280/CUHK-Assignments/README.md

 # CUHK-Assignments

-This is my CUHK Assignments repository
+This is my CUHK Assignments repository.